nwthomas/system-design/concepts/replication.md

 Step 1: On reboot, fetch all of the new changes from the leader node

-Step 2: Start implementing the changes in the replication log from the index at which the follower node had previously failed.
+Step 2: Start implementing the changes in the replication log from the index at which the follower node had previously failed

 ## DEALING WITH A LEADER CRASH (FAILOVER)